-A sticky bun, typically has nuts and is covered in a sticky caramel sauce.
+A sticky bun typically has nuts and is covered in a sticky caramel sauce.

 How Do You Make Caramel Sauce for Sticky Buns?

-You’ll melt butter and sugar in a sauce pan, add orange zest and juice, simmer and then add heavy cream.
+You'll melt butter and sugar in a saucepan, add orange zest and juice, simmer and then add heavy cream.
 Whisk until a caramel sauce develops.

 STEP 2: Make the Sticky Sauce.
 Fill Muffin tin.

-Once your sticky bun sauce is done you’ll pour 1 tbsp of sauce into each muffin well.
+Once your sticky bun sauce is done you'll pour 1 tablespoon of sauce into each muffin well.
 This will become the topping of the bun, since your buns will ultimately become inverted, with the bottoms becoming the tops.

 - When your sauce has cooled pour it into a Pyrex pitcher.
 This makes pouring the sauce into the wells so much easier.

 - You could also make the sauce the day before.
-Place in the pitcher, cover and refrigerate.
-Then just warm it up in the microwave so its pourable.
+Place in the pitcher, cover, and refrigerate.
+Then just warm it up in the microwave so it's pourable.

-Then you’ll add copped pecans on top.
+Then you'll add chopped pecans on top.
 You could also use walnuts if you prefer.
 Just make sure they are finely chopped so they stick easily to the sauce when your buns are inverted.

 STEP 3: Add the Filling

 Roll out the dough into a large rectangle.
-Spread soften butter on top and add the filling.
+Spread softened butter on top and add the filling.
 I love to also add orange zest to the filling since it gives these decadent buns a nice freshness to them.

 Then gently roll up your dough into a large log.